slam-slam/slam-slam/README.md

 ## 🌍 What I Do

 🔎 **Connecting with top-tier quant platforms** across the globe:
-New York · London · Singapore · Hong Kong · Shanghai...
+New York · London · Singapore · Hong Kong ·Beijing · Shanghai...

 💼 **Hiring for roles such as:**
 - **Portfolio Managers (PMs)** | 量化投资经理